hyperledger/indy-plenum/plenum/test/README.md

 observes too much difference between the performance of the replicas.

-Upon the reception of 2f + 1 valid and matching INSTANCE CHANGE messages, the node increments cpi and initiates a view change on every protocol instance that runs locally.
+Upon the reception of n-f valid and matching
+INSTANCE CHANGE messages, the node increments cpi and initiates a view change on every protocol instance that runs locally.